jbpoline/Bic_day/bic/talk.rst

 ----------------

 * Of the three - the why is the most important
-* Of the three - the what is the one changing
+* Of the three - the what is the one that evolves fastest
 * Of the three - the how is the most delicate

 Why ?